-The Banneker Historical Park and Museum maintains a permanent gallery that tells the Bannaky Family’s story and Benjamin Banneker’s life and legacy.
-Special features include artifacts uncovered during archaeological excavations at the park, a telescope owned by Major Andrew Ellicott, and items loaned to Banneker by the Ellicotts: textbooks and the desk where Banneker worked and studied.
+Our permanent gallery tells the stories of the Bannaka Family and Benjamin Banneker’s life and legacy.
+Special features include artifacts uncovered during the 1980s archaeological excavations at the park, a telescope owned by Major Andrew Ellicott, and items loaned to Banneker by the Ellicotts including the desk where Banneker worked and studied.
 Visitors can learn about slavery and freedom, tobacco farming, archaeology, astronomy, almanacs, and land surveying.
-Benjamin Banneker lived a unique life always driven by his inquisitive nature, which is apparent through his many accomplishments!

 The Community Gallery:

-In our entrance space we feature a wide variety of rotating exhibits that usually run for three months at a time.
-Past exhibits have included collaborations with local high school and college students, archaeology, African American history, women’s history, slavery, the construction of the Capital building, Ellicott family letters, quilts, and much more.
-Keep an eye on this site for information on our next installation.
+In our Community Gallery visitors will find a check in desk, DVD viewing area, natural history exhibit, and restrooms.
+We also feature a wide variety of rotating exhibits that usually run for three months at a time.
+Past exhibits included telling ancestral stories through textiles and paper, basket weaving history, archaeology, African American history, women’s history, slavery, Ellicott family letters, quilts, and much more.

 Banneker Discovery Zone: